|THE PINKEL FILE|

 - 2007 FieldTurf National Coach of the Year

 - 2007 Finalist for Robinson, Bryant and Munger Awards

-In 15 years at the University of Missouri, Gary Pinkel has meticulously built a previously downtrodden program into one of the most successful in the nation, and after two back-to-back Southeastern Conference Eastern Division championships, he will take the field again in 2015 as the winningest coach in Mizzou history and the SEC’s 2014 Coach of the Year.
+In 14 years at the University of Missouri, Gary Pinkel has meticulously built a previously downtrodden program into one of the most successful in the nation, and after a thrilling 2013 season, he very well might have performed the best coaching job of his career in 2014.

-Pinkel got the record-breaking win thanks to a thrilling 41-31 win over Oklahoma State in the 2014 AT&T Cotton Bowl Classic—and celebrated in style afterward.
+Pinkel got his MU record-breaking win thanks to a thrilling 41-31 win over Oklahoma State in the 2014 AT&T Cotton Bowl Classic.
 The win was the 102nd at MU in his 13 years patrolling the sidelines, and that broke a tie he held going into the game with Tiger legend Don Faurot, who won 101 games in 19 seasons from 1935-42 and 1946-56.

 Even with the Championship Game defeat to Auburn, the Tigers turned heads nationally with their 12-2 record and final ranking of 5th in the season-ending polls (the 2nd-highest in school history).
 For his efforts, Pinkel received numerous national accolades, including being named a finalist for both the Eddie Robinson and Walter Camp Football Foundation national coach of the year honors.
 He was also named the AFCA Region 2 Coach of the Year.

 Pinkel’s leadership played a crucial role in the University of Missouri being in position to join the vaunted Southeastern Conference in November of 2011.

 His vision for the future was stamped for approval in June of 2012, when the Missouri Board of Curators okayed a $200-million construction project master plan – the majority of which will go to improving and expanding football facilities.